 - Discuss with the animal facility manager before considering the import or export of animals.

 - Restrict colony expansion to breeding for essential prioritised experiments only.

 - Optimise breeding strategies to ensure efficient breeding and minimising surplus animals when re-establishing essential colonies.

-- Seek colony management guidance from technical staff (e.g. colony manager, animal facility manager), the NC3Rs guidance page on minimising the use of GA mice, and/or external resources (e.g. webinars from Jackson Labs, courses from MRC Harwell, self-assessment of efficient breeding of genetically altered animals).
+- Seek colony management guidance from technical staff (e.g. colony manager, animal facility manager), the NC3Rs guidance page on breeding and colony management, and/or external resources (e.g. webinars from Jackson Labs, courses from MRC Harwell, self-assessment of efficient breeding of genetically altered animals).

 - Regularly review colony performance so as not to exceed requirements for prioritised experiments.